NaanProphet/krishnastudio-site/content/post/tech/2023/imac-2011-upgrade/index.md

 6. Open the iMac again
 7. Physically install the new GPU that supports Metal
 8. Built-in screen no longer works 😱
-9. Turn on the iMac and flash the new GPU vBIOS using another computer and SSH
+9. Turn on the iMac and flash the new GPU vBIOS via SSH using another computer
 10. Built-in screen works again 🥳 but brightness control and sleep won't work yet 😅
 11. Use OpenCore[^15] to restore brightness control[^17] and sleep functionality
 12. Install Mojave unofficially, since the iMac now supports Metal 🥳